Karavasta Lagoon

+Name

+The name is mentioned for the first time in 1297, when the people of the Albanian Principality of Mataranga of Caravastasi (homines Matarangi de Caravastasi) attacked and robbed a ship that had stopped in the lagoon.

+The Albanian name Karavasta is a loan from καραβοστάση karavostasi "place of anchorage".
+Evidently Karavasta in medieval times was navigable and served as a natural harbor for ships, and perhaps as a place for building ships.

+Flora and fauna

 Karavasta hosts many pine trees and small sandy islands.
 It is renowned for hosting the Dalmatian pelican; 6.4% of the Europe's population of the Dalmatian pelican is found in Karavasta.
 The lagoon falls within the Illyrian deciduous forests terrestrial ecoregion of the Palearctic Mediterranean forests, woodlands, and scrub biome.
 The climate is typically mediterranean.

+Geomorphology

 The lagoon is located inside the boundaries of Divjaka-Karavasta National Park and has been recognised as a wetland of international importance by designation under the Ramsar Convention.
 The lagoon has been identified as an Important Bird Area by BirdLife International, because it supports significant numbers of the populations of various bird species.

 The Karavasta Lagoon is within the List of Ramsar wetlands of international importance and is part of the Divjake-Karavasta National Park.

+Preservation

 Since disinfection campaigns have long been halted, the area is known to have a very active mosquito season.
 However, in 2014, disinfection campaigns have started and a park rehabilitation project has been initiated by the national authorities.
 It included a hunting moratorium which revived bird-watching activities.